 Economics: Left of party.
 A supporter of democratic-socialism.

 Foreign Affairs: Left of party.
 Would end US support for war in Yemen, bring our troops home and cut the military budget.

-After being essentially tied for the victory in Iowa and winning New Hampshire outright, Bernie Sanders has become the front-runner for the Democratic nomination.
+After being essentially tied for the victory in Iowa and winning New Hampshire and Nevada outright, Bernie Sanders is the clear front-runner for the Democratic nomination.
 He is the fundraising leader and has an army of dedicated supporters across the country.
 Is his win inevitable at this point?

 Probably not.
-He’ll face extreme opposition from the Democratic establishment and he might be the last candidate more moderate or conservative Democrats would rally behind.
+He’ll face extreme opposition from the Democratic establishment and he might be the last candidate some conservative Democrats would rally behind.
 That makes his road to the nomination difficult, despite his overwhelming advantage with anyone under the age of 50.
 He also polls well with people of color.
-Even so, he’ll need to over-perform in states like Nevada, South Carolina and on Super Tuesday if he’s to lock down the nomination early.
-If he merely does well, he’ll have a long fight ahead.
+Even so, he’ll need to do extremely well in on Super Tuesday if he’s to lock down the nomination early.
+Otherwise, he’ll have a long fight ahead.

 Yes.
 As long as he is able to secure the strong support of the Democratic party, I believe Bernie will win in November.
 He does very well in head-to-head match-ups against Trump in polls.
 Unfortunately, party leaders like Obama and Hillary Clinton have already expressed their strong dislike of Sanders and might not be willing to switch gears after the convention is over.
 Will they embrace the progressive takeover of the party, with all the youthful energy that both Sanders and AOC bring with them?
 Or will they resist, holding out for another election and a more corporate-friendly candidate?
-I’m not sure, but I think the question of Sander’s electability rests on that.
 I feel that they should, and eventually will, embrace the progressive values that are obviously the future of the party.